To explore and use an API, simply:

 • Subscription status.

-The Delete subscription button allows you to delete that subscription.
-And the Return to subscription link to return to the subscription details page.
+1. Select the Delete subscription button to delete that subscription.
+Or the Return to subscription link to cancel.

 • API name